tcrouzet/geogram/README.md

 Look an implementation at [geo.zefal.com](https://geo.zefal.com/).

-You have to import app/database/schema.sql in a MySQL database, then set app/config/config.php file.
+You have to import app/database/schema.sql in a MySQL database, then set app/config/ files (models in app/config-samples)

 ### Telegram (optional)